Lead in Food, Foodwares, and Dietary Supplements

 Import Alerts and Enforcement

-The FDA has also taken actions to identify foods or food contact surfaces that may pose an increased risk for lead exposure.
-The FDA has issued several import alerts allowing FDA to detain certain imported products without physical examination based on their history of high lead levels.
+The FDA has also taken actions to identify foods or food contact articles that may pose an increased risk for lead exposure.
+The FDA has issued several import alerts that provide information about certain imported products that may be detained without physical examination based on their history of high lead levels.